 INTRODUCTION: In France, thousands of candidates are campaigning for municipal posts to be filled in local elections on 13 and 20 March.

-INTRODUCTION: In France, thousands of candidates are campaigning for municipal posts to be filled in local elections on 13 and 20 March.
+Background: INTRODUCTION: In France, thousands of candidates are campaigning for municipal posts to be filled in local elections on 13 and 20 March.
 One of the most keenly contested positions is the new post of Mayor of Paris.

 SYNOPSIS: The personal nominee of the French President, Monsieur Valery Giscard d'Estaing, for the position is Monsieur Michel d'Ornano, the Industry Minister.
 The municipal elections have been seen as a curtain-raiser to a showdown between left and right in parliamentary elections just one year away.
 The new Mayor of Paris will fill a vacancy that has existed for a century during which time the central government has virtually run the French capital, and will have considerable influence in the political heirarchy.